ASC Jaraaf

-Association Sportive et Culturelle Jaraaf is a Senegalese football club based in Dakar.
+Association Sportive et Culturelle Jaraaf is a Senegalese professional football club based in Dakar.
 They play in the top division in Senegalese football.
 Their home stadium is Stade de Diaraf.

+ASC Jaraaf is the most popular club in Senegal.
+The club also has the most competitive honours won in Senegal, totaling to 28.

+Name

-The club name is sometimes spelt ASC Jaraaf.
-The word Diaraf (French spelling in Senegal) or Jaraaf (Serer and English spelling in the Gambia) comes from the Serer language - Jaraaf, variation :Jaraff.
+The word Diaraf (French spelling in Senegal) or Jaraaf (Serer and English spelling in the Gambia) comes from the Serer language (Jaraaf, also spelt Jaraff).
 The Jaraffs were the head of the Serer noble council of electors responsible for electing the Serer kings in pre-colonial times.

-ASC Jaraaf is the most popular club in Senegal.
-The club also has the most number of major honours won in Senegal, totaling to 28.

 Logo and uniform

 Its team logo are blue and white.

 Its home uniform color features a white t-shirt with a striped green rims on top and green shorts with thick white rims on each side and green socks with two white stripes on top, its awa uniform features the colors opposite with a green t-shirt, white shorts and socks with rims the opposite color to home, its third color uniform has a white t-shirt with a thick black right sash and thin black rims on top and on the top right the Adidas logo, the shirt supplier of the club, it also has black shorts with thick green rims on each side and dark grey socks with black stripes on top.

 Until May 2017, its home uniform color were white with green stripes and green shorts and green t-shirt with white stripes and white shorts for away games.